As an independent contractor, can I apply for unemployment benefits due to COVID-19?

 How will unemployment benefits be calculated?

-FPUC benefits are $600 per week regardless of income.
-PUA benefits, ranging from a minimum of $207 per week up to a maximum of $521 per week, will be calculated based on the weekly amount of compensation that the individual would have been paid for a week of total unemployment.
-In computing benefit amounts, the TWC will consider an individual’s wages based upon the most recent tax year and net income from all self-employment that was reported on the individual’s tax return.
-Submission of tax returns or 1099s may be required to receive more than the minimum weekly payment.
+Federal Pandemic Unemployment Compensation benefits are now $300 per week regardless of income, down from $600 per week under the CARES Act.
+Under the CARES ACT, Pandemic Unemployment Assistance benefits, ranged from a minimum of $207 per week up to a maximum of $521 per week, and were calculated based on the weekly amount of compensation that the individual would have been paid for a week of total unemployment.
+In computing benefit amounts, the TWC considered an individual’s wages based upon the most recent tax year and net income from all self-employment that was reported on the individual’s tax return.
+Submission of tax returns or 1099s may have been required to receive more than the minimum weekly payment.
+TWC has yet to release information on whether the range and calculation of PUA benefits will change.

 If I currently collect Social Security or other retirement benefits, am I still eligible for unemployment benefits?